 Targeted: describes specific, additional and time-limited interventions provided for some children who need help to accelerate their progress to enable them to work at or above age-related expectations.
-Wave 2 interventions are often targeted at a group of pupils with similar needs.
+Interventions are often targeted at a group of pupils with similar needs.